zivoy/marian-extension/src/extractors/README.md

 ## Details

-The `getDetails` returns an object with these fields, if you don't have some of them they can be left out and they will be omited from display (or a fallback will be used).
+The `getDetails` returns an object with these fields, if you don't have some of them they can be left out and they will be omitted from display (or a fallback will be used).

 You can fill in extra custom fields if you have more data you want to show, and it will also be displayed for the user.